 A smaller preview is also shown in the mini computer screen displayed in the Screen Saver Settings window.

 The selected screensaver is launched.
-Do not press any keys, do not move the mouse and do not touch the screen in case your display has touch.
+Do not press any keys, do not move the mouse and do not touch the screen if your display has touch.
 The screensaver runs only if no user input is recorded by Windows.
 When you are done viewing the screensaver, simply move the mouse or touch the screen and it will go away.
 You are back to the Screen Saver Settings window, where you can configure different parameters for how the selected screensaver works.

 How To Configure The Active Screensaver